falafeljan/dariah-ch-workflows-workshop-2019/README.md

   markdown
 ```

 Also, make sure to have `latexmk` installed (`sudo tlmgr install latexmk`).
-Then simply run `./build.sh` from within the `paper` folder to build the paper PDF.
+Then simply run `(cd paper; ./build.sh)` to build the paper PDF.
 We will invoke `pdflatex` with the `--shell-escape` flag, as this is required for building from the Markdown source.

 The contents of the paper are located in [`paper/paper.md`](paper/paper.md).